 If you’re looking for strictly Kosher delicacies and bakeries, then straight to Grand Street is where you’ll need to go.
-You’ll also find a few “Kosher-style” delies in Katz’s Delicatessen which opened in 1888 and located at 205 East Houston Street, on the south-west corner of Houston and Ludlow Streets.
+You’ll also find a few “Kosher-style” delis in Katz’s Delicatessen, which opened in 1888 and is located at 205 East Houston Street, on the southwest corner of Houston and Ludlow Streets.

-Night life in the Lower East Side is also booming, as the neighborhood gentrified and has become safer to go out at night.
-Clinton and Ludlow Streets on Rivington Street and Stanton Street provided the nighttime entertainment and can even become a full-pack when the sun goes down including Pianos and the Living Room.
-Teany, the Delancey Lounge and Schiller’s Liquor Bar are also popular hangouts.
+Nightlife in the Lower East Side is also booming as the neighborhood is gentrified and has become safer to go out at night.
+Clinton and Ludlow Streets on Rivington Street and Stanton Street provided nighttime entertainment and can become a full package when the sun goes down, including Pianos and the Living Room.
+Teany, the Delancey Lounge, and Schiller’s Liquor Bar are favorite hangouts.

-If you’re looking for a residence in this part of Manhattan, you can select from among the many historic walkups, mostly without doormen or visit Grand Street Co-ops for an available apartment space among its 4,500 units.
+Suppose you’re looking for a residence in this part of Manhattan.
+In that case, you can select from among the many historic walkups, mostly without door attendants, or visit Grand Street Co-ops for an available apartment space among its 4,500 units.

-The total number of households living in Lower East Side is an estimated 31,712 while the total number of family household is 18,423 with an average family size of 3.8.
+The total number of households in the Lower East Side is an estimated 31,712, while the total number of family households is 18,423, with an average family size of 3.8.
 The median age is 37.79.
-There is an estimated population of approximately 44,796 males and 45,084 females in the community where 19% of these are college graduates.
-On average, annual household income is around $30,040.
+An estimated population of approximately 44,796 males and 45,084 females in the community, where 19% are college graduates.
+On average, the annual household income is around $30,040.

 Midtown East lies on the East Side, bordered by Fifth Avenue on the west to the East River, bounded by 42nd Street on the south and 57th Street on the north.
 This area is undoubtedly the busiest single commercial district in the United States.